slashdotdash/til/git/syncing-a-github-fork.md

-# Synching a GitHub fork
+# Syncing a GitHub fork

 Sync a fork of a repository to keep it up-to-date with the upstream repository.